When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Method

 \subsection{Task and Dataset}

-We use face pareidolia as a controlled probe of visual representations: when evidence is weak and ambiguous, which regions do models interpret as faces, and how do sensitivities vary across architectures and subgroups?
-Using images from FacesInThings (Fig.~\ref{fig:placeholder}), we evaluate model behavior on human-annotated face-like regions.
-Each region is assigned to one of five coarse concepts--\emph{Human}, \emph{Animal}, \emph{Cartoon}, \emph{Alien}, or \emph{Other}--enabling systematic comparison of bias and uncertainty under ambiguity.
-We do not assume a specific failure mode (e.g., over-calling \emph{Human}); instead, pareidolia reveals how models trade off sensitivity, localization, uncertainty, and semantic preference.
+We use face pareidolia as a controlled probe of visual representations: when evidence is ambiguous, whether and where do models respond, what semantic labels do they assign, and how do these behaviors vary across architectures and subgroups?
+Using FacesInThings (Fig.~\ref{fig:placeholder}), each region is assigned to one of five coarse concepts--\emph{Human}, \emph{Animal}, \emph{Cartoon}, \emph{Alien}, or \emph{Other}--enabling systematic comparison of bias and uncertainty.

-FacesInThings~\cite{hamilton2024seeing} is currently the only publicly available large-scale benchmark for face pareidolia, containing $\sim$5,000 web-collected images with annotated face-like patterns.
+FacesInThings~\cite{hamilton2024seeing} contains $\sim$5,000 images with annotated face-like patterns.
 Each image includes bounding boxes for perceived pareidolic regions, a designated \emph{primary} region (the most salient pattern), and metadata including semantic category, difficulty (\emph{Easy}/\emph{Medium}/\emph{Hard}), and coarse emotion labels.
 We consolidate the fine-grained resemblance labels into five coarse classes to support cross-model evaluation while preserving distinctions that probe representational bias.
-For unified analysis across model families, we convert the annotations into a model-agnostic table where each image has consistent regions (boxes), primary flags, and coarse labels.
+We convert the annotations into a model-agnostic table where each image has consistent regions (boxes), primary flags, and coarse labels.
 Detection models operate on full images with outputs mapped to this table, while box-level classifiers operate directly on the annotated crops.
-This representation underlies all metrics and subgroup analyses in Section~\ref{experiments and results}.
-We follow the metadata cleaning and normalization procedure from the FacesInThings demo, with minor adjustments (e.g., removing one corrupted image and enforcing consistent box and primary-region annotations).
+We follow the FacesInThings metadata cleaning and normalization procedure with minor adjustments (e.g., removing one corrupted image and enforcing consistent box and primary-region annotations).